CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 system.
 The directory path should contain no spaces.
 Do not change the name of the TomEE Plus directory.

 **Configure a "Hello World" web site:**
+0. Using the terminal, cd to apache-tomee-plus-9.0.0-M7/bin and change your permissions: chmod +x *sh
 1. Choose New Project.
 2. Choose Java Enterprise.
 3. Name: HelloWorld